Achievable logoAchievable logo

 Universal variable life insurance

-Similar to variable life insurance, universal variable life insurance is considered a security.
-In fact, any insurance product with the term ‘variable’ in its name can be safely assumed to be a security.
-This makes the product subject to registration, plus the professionals selling this type of product is subject to registration with both securities regulators and insurance regulators.
+Universal variable life insurance is considered a security.
+As a practical test point, any insurance product with the word “variable” in its name can generally be treated as a security.
+This means the product is subject to registration, and the professionals who sell it must be properly registered with both securities regulators and insurance regulators.

 Let’s summarize the main test points related to universal variable life insurance: